 Games and accessories

-Some though, such as Cyberpunk 2077, will enable free upgrades whereby, if you purchase the PS4 version first, you'll be able to get the PS5 version at no extra cost after you upgrade.
+Also, some games, such as Cyberpunk 2077 and FIFA 21, enable free upgrades whereby, if you purchase the PS4 version first, you'll be able to get the PS5 version at no extra cost after you upgrade.

 One accessory that we are thrilled to see return is the Media Remote.
 The dedicated remote control for PS5 will help navigate through streaming services and Blu-ray playback.